radanalyticsio/jiminy-predictor/README.md

-# Jiminy Recommender
+# Jiminy Predictor

-This is the recommendation engine for the Jiminy project.
+This is the prediction service for the Jiminy project.